 Like the Edinburgh International Festival and the Edinburgh Festival Fringe, this annual event has gone from strength to strength since its creation, with performers from over 48 countries around the world having taken part over the years in this high-energy showcase on Edinburgh Castle Esplanade.

-This year the Tattoo will capture the imagination of our audience in Kaleidoscope.
-Exploring colour, music and light, the 2019 Tattoo is inspired by the optical invention created by Scottish physicist Sir David Brewster in 1816.
+Last year the Tattoo captured the imagination of our audience in Kaleidoscope.
+Exploring colour, music and light, the 2019 Tattoo was inspired by the optical invention created by Scottish physicist Sir David Brewster in 1816.

 Celebrating glorious symmetries through precision-led performances, with the British Army at the fore, military and cultural acts from across the globe will be joined by the iconic Massed Pipes and Drums, Pipers Trail, Tattoo Dance Company and Hjaltibonhoga.

-Bigger, better and more technically thrilling than ever before, The Royal Edinburgh Military Tattoo is an experience for the senses.
+Bigger, better and more technically thrilling than ever before, The Royal Edinburgh Military Tattoo returns in 2020 to celebrate its 70th anniversary.

 In 1950 the British Army decided to showcase itself during the festival, leading to the forming of the first Tattoo.
 This event featured eight displays of piping and dancing on Edinburgh Castle Esplanade – a much smaller affair than today’s dazzling offering.